Château de Josselin Brittany: 1000 years of French history

 Lying on the banks of the River Oust 43km northeast of Vannes in Brittany sits Josselin a Petite Cité de Caractère (small town of character).
 The town sits in the shadow of the stunningly beautiful Château de Josselin which dominates the entire area.
 The town now bustles with tourists who are awed by both the medieval town centre and the stunning Josselin Castle.

 Josselin Brittany is an easy place to visit, you can park free by the River and wander up the hill to the medieval centre and entrance to the Château de Josselin (Castle Josselin).
 There are several things to do in Josselin and it is a truly lovely place to simply wander.

 You will find Josselin’s Tourist Centre in the upper part of the old town on rue Georges le Berd.
 From here you can arrange tours and pick up some brochures in English about the town and the Broceliande area which is apparently where the legends of King Arthur originated.

-- Château de Josselin – A 1000 years of history in the heart of Brittany
+- Château de Josselin Brittany: 1000 years of French history

 - History of Josselin